Frequently Asked Questions

 - How can I sign up for automatic email alerts of funding opportunities related to my project?

-- I'm not sure whether the funding source I identified in my search is really the right one for my project what should I do?
+- I'm not sure whether the funding source I identified in my search is really the right one for my project.
+What should I do?

 I'm not sure whether the funding source I identified in my search is really the right one for my project what should I do?

-Every funding program has a "Program Officer" or "Program Contact" identified in its program guidelines and in its SPIN database program description.
+Every funding program has a "Program Officer" or "Program Contact" identified in its program guidelines and in its Pivot program description.
 We strongly recommend that you always email or telephone this individual prior to spending your time writing a grant proposal.
 The Program Officer's role is to answer your questions, and to assess whether your project is an appropriate fit for the funding program in question.
 If the Program Officer encourages you to submit a grant proposal, he or she can suggest how to make your proposal its most competitive.
 If the Program Officer does not encourage you to submit, he or she might have ideas about other funding programs within the agency that would be a better fit.

 - Who is eligible to submit grant proposals?